How the Continuum of Need works

 Level 2

-• What are the concerns around Emma?
+• What are the worries about Emma?

 • Should the school do anything to help?

-• Who else do you need to talk to?
+• Who else should be spoken to?

 See level 2 indicators.